 I'm a full-stack engineer.
 My first language (other than QBasic/VB) was C, and my undergrad program was Computer Engineering, so I wrote embedded software and device drivers and really enjoyed learning the low-level aspects of software engineering.
-On my own time (and in some higher-level CS courses) I learned Python and Django.
-While my first web application language was Ruby on Rails, I ended up preferring Django's way of organizing apps and have been doing Django for about 8 years.
-I'm fairly proficient in JavaScript/jQuery, vue.js, and have been learning react native for mobile app development.
-While I've been good at using SQL through Django's ORM for quite a few years, lately I've become proficient in directly working with PostgreSQL.
+On my own time (and in some higher-level CS courses) I learned Python/Django.
+I have been doing Ruby on Rails for the past 8 years.
+I have also been learning Rust by writing an implementation of make.
+I am also fairly proficient in the JS/TS frontend ecosystem, including React, Vue, and Svelte.

-Until recently I was a PhD student of Computer Engineering at the University of Illinois at Chicago (my badass advisor is here: https://www.ece.uic.edu/~wenjing/).
+I did a little bit of work on Physically Unclonable Functions at UIC under Wenjing Rao.
 I would like to find time in the future to finish a graduate program.

 Practical Makefiles, by John Tsiombikas